Skip to main content

 Molly Reynick

-Executive Director for Financial Services
+Executive Director for Finance

 Molly joined Stanford in May 2002 and spent two years each in the H&S Dean's Office and the Office of Human Resources before joining IT Services as a Senior Financial Analyst in 2006.
-Since then, Molly steadily worked her way through various financial positions within the IT organization before her promotion to Executive Director.
+Since then, Molly steadily worked her way through various financial positions within the IT organization before her promotion to executive director.
 In her current role, Molly oversees UIT’s $250+ million annual budget and a team of more than 25 professionals.

 Molly holds a Bachelor of Science in Managerial Economics from the University of California at Davis and a Master of Business Administration from Notre Dame de Namur University.